 Coal Plants and Climate Change

-In 2009, coal accounted for 44.5% of the U.S.’ electricity generation and 93% of domestic coal was consumed in the U.S. Burning coal to produce electricity results in 20% of man-made greenhouse gas emissions.
+In 2012, coal accounted for 37.4% of U.S. electricity generation.
+And as of 2010, coal accounted for 43% of global greenhouse gas emissions from fuel combustion.
 Simply put, to solve the climate crisis we must stop burning coal.

 According to the Union of Concerned Scientists, an average 500MW coal plant each year emits:

 - 10,000 tons of sulfur dioxide.
-Sulfur dioxide (SOx) is the main cause of acid rain, which damages forests, lakes and buildings.
+Sulfur oxides (SOx) are the main cause of acid rain, which damages forests, lakes and buildings.

 - 10,200 tons of nitrogen oxide.
-Nitrogen oxide (NOx) is a major cause of smog, and also a cause of acid rain.
+Nitrogen oxides (NOx) are a major cause of smog, and also a cause of acid rain.

 - 3.7 million tons of carbon dioxide.
 Carbon dioxide (CO2) is the main greenhouse gas, and is the leading cause of global warming.
 There are no regulations limiting carbon dioxide emissions in the U.S.

-- 500 tons of small particles.
+- 500 tons of particulate emissions, or soot.
 Small particulates are a health hazard, causing lung damage.
 Particulates smaller than 10 microns are not regulated, but may be soon.